hsr-project/hsrb_moveit_config/README.rst

 Functions provided
 --------

-- This package provides the launch group that uses MoveIt with the HSRB.
+- This package provides the launch files that use MoveIt with the HSRB.

 How to use
 ++++++++++